Most Goldfish diseases are easily prevented or cured if caught in the early stages. And you don’t need fancy chemicals

-One exception to this is Praziquantel based medications.
+One exception to this is Praziquantel based medications used for parasite control.

 If it is only one fish looking sick, quickly isolate it into your sick bay using water from the aquarium it was in.

 The sick bay should be bare of gravel and live plants, and away from bright light.

 If the water tests show low pH or high ammonia readings, change 50% of the sick bay water.
 Change another 50% the next day, and continue until the readings are satisfactory.
 Don’t forget to replace any chemicals you have put in the water.

 Make sure the sick bay has gentle aeration, and some form of filtering.
 A cheap plastic corner box filter or sponge filter is ideal as it achieves both objectives.
 You won’t be trying to create a natural biological culture in the filter as you normally would because bacteria killing chemicals will probably be needed in the sick bay water.

 Add a few plastic plants if the fish is nervous.
 Not plants from your aquarium as some chemicals such as Methylene Blue dye anything they contact (including skin and clothing…so be warned).

-Once the sick fish is in the sick bay, gradually add some non-iodized cooking salt to the water, about one tablespoon per gallon (3 grams per liter).
+Once the sick fish is in the sick bay, gradually add some non-iodized cooking salt to the water, about one tablespoon per gallon (3 grams per liter) over 12 hours.
 Goldfish can stand quite brackish water if the change is made slowly.